iapyeh/sshscript/syntax.md

 ## $.upload(src, dst, makedirs=0, overwrite=1)

 - src(str): the file path in the localhost to upload.
-    - if the value is a relative path, os.path.abspath() is applied.
+    - If the value is a relative path, os.path.abspath() is applied.
 - dst(str): the file path in remote host to save the uploaded file, must be a absolute path
 - makedirs(boolean): optional, default is False.
-    - if True, intermediate folders of the dst path would be created if necessary.
+    - If True, intermediate folders of the dst path would be created if necessary.
-    - when makedirs=1 is enabled, if the last component of the uploading destination has the same extension of the source file, the last component is taken as a file.
+    - When makedirs=1 is enabled, if the last component of the uploading destination has the same extension of the source file, the last component is taken as a file.

     ```
       # suppose "test.txt" is the file to upload